- What a concussion is

 Will I get CPD points for completing the course?

-The Concussion Short Course has been accredited with the Australian College of Rural & Remote Medicine as an activity under the 2020 – 2022 Professional Development Framework.
+The Concussion Short Course has been accredited by the Australian College of Rural & Remote Medicine as an activity under the 2020 – 2022 Professional Development Framework.

-On completion of the Concussion Short Course you will be given the option to purchase a Certificate of Completion which notes 1.5 hours equivalent CPD points.
+Upon completion of the Concussion Short Course, you will be given the option to purchase a Certificate of Completion which notes 1.5 hours equivalent CPD points.

-Otherwise please keep a personal record of time taken to complete course if this is a requirement for you.
+Otherwise please keep a personal record of the time taken to complete the concussion course if this is a requirement for you.

 Is the course based on any other similar courses?